 2009 December - The government introduces measures in parliament to increase Kurdish language rights and reduce the military presence in the mainly-Kurdish southeast as part of its "Kurdish initiative".
 The Constitutional Court considers whether to ban the Democratic Society Party over alleged links to the PKK, in a move that could derail the initiative.

 2010 January - Newspaper carries report on alleged 2003 "Sledgehammer" plot to destabilise country and justify military coup.
-Head of armed forces, Gen Ilker Basbug, insists that coups are a thing of the past.
+Armed forces head Gen Ilker Basbug insists that coups are a thing of the past.

 2010 February - Nearly 70 members of the military are arrested over alleged "Sledgehammer" plot.
 Thirty-three officers are charged with conspiring to overthrow government.